pauldelucia/grovestark/ROADMAP.md

 - EdDSA: `(R, S)` and `A` (public key) used inside the circuit’s signature check.
 - Document bytes (e.g., `document_cbor`) — not disclosed, only used as inputs to intermediate hashing/constraints when needed.

-Note: The current code includes `private_key` in the witness; the circuit does not depend on it.
+Note: The witness no longer includes the signing private key; integration code must keep it outside the circuit inputs.
 See “API Refinements”.

 ## What the Circuit Verifies